SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 finds the best overall model (i.e. among all the types of models)

 ## Classification models
-The same framework as for the regression models, has been build for a classification type example.
+The same framework as above has been build for a classification type example.
-The file <u>modelling_classification.py</u>:<br> contains the same functions and architeture as the regression case, but adapted to classification problems.
+The file <u>modelling_classification.py</u> contains the same functions and architeture as the regression case, but adapted to classification problems.

 The validation will accept a validation_accuracy parameter that determines the validation metric